The Bondi Protocol

 Women on this treatment may experience some minor side effects, including poor sleep, increased fluid retention, and mild pain during injection.
 The only potential side effect for the baby is a less than 0.5% chance of having a cleft palate (around 3 in 1,000 babies).

-If you are experiencing recurrent miscarriage or repeated IVF failure and would like to consult Dr Sacks, click below to book an appointment.
+If you are experiencing recurrent miscarriage or have been unsuccessful with IVF despite multiple attempts and would like to consult Dr Sacks, click below to book an appointment.

 References